 - Lost fungi List by Victorian CMA regions

 - For recognisable fungi go to iNaturalist Fungimap Australia

 - For Lost Fungi go to our Biocollect project

 To register for the Biocollect project please contact Fungimap Conservation.

-To get you started check our these local resources for Victorian regions (full set of guides due Dec 2019).
+To get you started check our these local resources for most Victorian regions.
 These pdf’s print out as A5 booklets or A4 pages: